TimSusa/midi-bricks/packages/midi-bricks-doc/docs/applicationSettings.md

 ## Settings Mode
 Is intended to change settings for each element.
-You can switch to mode, by clicking on the button.
-A tooltip would help you to find the right decision.
+You can switch to mode, by clicking on the button, which is marked by "2." in the screenshot at the top.
+Anyhow, a tooltip could help you to find the right decision.

+### Open the Dialog
+### Output Drivers
+### Input Drivers
+### View Settings

 ## Layout Mode
+### Add Pages
+### Add Sliders
+### Add Buttons
+### Add Labels

 ## MIDI Learn Mode
+In this mode you just need to click one of the elements, so that is has a focus.
+After that you can give it any MIDI Input you want, and the application will configure itself to that information.

+### Focus Element
+### Learn
+### Commit Change